 The current rate charged Prestonwood water users by the North Harris County Regional Water Authority (NHCRWA) is $4.10 per thousand gallons usage, this is a $.25 per 1,000-gallon increase over last year.
-NHCRWA has indicated they plan to implement annual increases in $.50 increments for the near future.
+NHCRWA has indicated they plan to implement annual increases in $.50 increments beginning July 1st.
 This cost is billed to Prestonwood Forest Utility District (PFUD) and will be passed on to the user unchanged.
 It shows up on your bill as a line item, “NHCRWA”.

 Coincidental to these actions, PFUD is facing increased costs for the maintenance of the water and sewer infrastructure.
 Hurricane Harvey losses were partially recovered through our insurance.
 However, the need to implement mitigation measures to attempt to reduce any future flood damages from “Harvey”-like or even lesser storm events, plus the strain of maintaining a nearly 50-year-old infrastructure has caused the Board to rethink the water rates currently in place.

 The Board has developed a 5-year plan to accomplish repairs, replacements and “Harvey” mitigation improvements with the intent of pay as you go, with no additional tax burden on Prestonwood users.
 This plan will require adjustments to the water and sewer rates for users.